 - Most of us are not qualified to set up IV hydration

-For these reasons, IV hydration is not the fastest way to rehydrate at home.
+Thus, IV hydration is not the fastest way to rehydrate at home.

-Back in the 70s, doctors in the developing world were dealing with thousands of people suffering from dehydration caused by diseases like Cholera and Dysentery.
+Back in the 70s, doctors in the developing world were dealing with thousands of people suffering from dehydration caused by diseases like cholera and dysentery.
 They didn’t have enough IV drips or medical staff to rehydrate everyone that way, so they set out to find another solution.

 How fast is rehydrating with ORS?

 If a doctor tells you that you need an IV, obviously you should rehydrate that way.
-Same at a hospital.
+Same if you’re at a hospital.
 But outside of those scenarios, it’s a waste of your time and money when ORS has been shown to be just as effective.